-Do not over-designate exhibits, because the Court will examine exhibits oneby-one in advance of and/or during the Pre-Trial Conference, and plainly inadmissible exhibits will needlessly consume time.
-In addition to substantive exhibits and Rule c.
-Deposition Designation Chart
+Do not over-designate exhibits, because the Court will examine exhibits one-by-one in advance of and/or during the Pre-Trial Conference, and plainly inadmissible exhibits will needlessly consume time.
+In addition to substantive exhibits and Rule 1006 summary exhibits, the chart should also include proposed demonstrative exhibits.